michaelsmirnoff/SF_DAT_15_WORK/project.md

 *Fundraise
 *Acquisition
 There is no Python wrapper on Crunchbase’s site.
-I’m interested in learning more about how VC’s and angel investors identify value in start-ups.
+I’m interested in learning more about how Venture Capitalists and angel investors identify value in start-ups.